 4. Now add the remaining ingredients to the saucepan and combine well.

-5. Scoop rounded tablespoons of the mixture onto the lined baking sheets, leaving about 2–3cm / 1 inch between these dollops to allow room for the biscuits to spread as they bake, then slightly flatten them with a spatula or the back of a spoon.
+5. Scoop rounded tablespoons of the mixture onto the lined baking sheets, leaving about 2–3cm / 1 inch between these dollops to allow room for the biscuits to spread as they bake, then flatten them with a spatula or the back of a spoon.

 6. Bake for 8–10 minutes (or a little longer if you want them wholly crisp) until golden brown, swapping the baking sheets over and rotating them halfway through cooking.
 When cooked, the biscuits will still feel slightly soft, but will harden to a desirable chewiness once cooled.